wilfredinni/python-cheatsheet/README.md

 ### anaconda

-Anaconda is another popular tool to manage python packages.
+[Anaconda](https://anaconda.org/) is another popular tool to manage python packages.

+> Where packages, notebooks, projects and environments are shared.
+Your place for free public conda package hosting.

 Usage: